PJL-Emily/Data-Envelopment-Analysis-for-Academic-Social-Network-Analysis/README.md

 Relationship between academic collaboration and research output has been topic of many researches.

 Past studies regarded it as a regression problem and proved the positive correlation.
 In the study, we view it as a production function problem.
 We took two measures of structural hole as input variables, weighted publication counts as the single output variable.
 We applied both Data Envelopment Analysis (DEA) and Stochastic Frontier Analysis (SFA) to estimate the production function.
-Empirical numerical example of Operational Research field was included.
+An empirical numerical example of Operational Research field was included.

 During the analysis, we represented the positive correlation as well as revealed more characteristics of the production function by breakdown overall efficiency into technical efficiency and scale efficiency.